grackle-project/grackle/doc/source/Integration.rst

 Code Units
 ----------

+Many of the calculations involved in chemical reactions and radiative cooling include multiplications by density squared or even density cubed.
+With typical gas densities relevant to galaxy formation being of the order of one hydrogren atom per cubic centimeter (~10\
+:sup:`-24` g/cm\ :sup:`3`, give or take a few orders of magnitude), it is easy to end up with significant roundoff or underflow errors when quantities are stored in CGS units.

-**It is strongly recommended to use comoving coordinates with any cosmological simulation.**  The :c:data:`code_units` structure contains conversions from code units to CGS.
-If :c:data:`comoving_coordinates` is set to 0, it is assumed that the fields passed into the solver are in the proper frame.
-Units for length, time, and the expansion factor must be set manually.
+The :c:data:`code_units` structure contains conversions from code units to CGS such that a value passed to Grackle multiplied by the appropriate code unit gives that value in CGS units.
+Units for density, length, time, and the expansion factor must be set manually.
 Units for velocity are then set by calling :c:data:`set_velocity_units`.
-When using the proper frame, :c:data:`a_units` (units for the expansion factor) must be set to 1.0.
+When using the proper frame (i.e., setting :c:data:`comoving_coordinates` to 0), :c:data:`a_units` (units for the expansion factor) must be set to 1.0.
+See below for recommendations on choosing appropriate units.

 .. c:type:: code_units